-The best part is it achieved this high score at the lowest power setting, with most of the sand going in the dust bin on the forward pass!
+The best part is it achieved this high score at the lowest power setting, picking up most of the sand in the forward pass!

 If you live in a sandy area and looking for a capable stick vacuum under $200, this model is an excellent alternative to a Dyson.

 The standard brush didn’t disappoint when cleaning carpets.
 It was able to pick up a high percentage of the debris I scattered on it.
 One issue with the stiff bristles is it kicked large bits of dirt forward like Fruit loops and Cheerios.

 However, it did better on smaller particles of dirt like quinoa and pet litter.

 I split the test on the carpet into two categories – a surface cleaning test on low and mid pile carpet, then another test for embedded sand on mid pile carpet.